 I began studying and earning certifications in mind-body fitness, including Pilates, Tai Chi, and Yoga.
 I was particularly interested in meditation and all the recent scientific research on its benefits.
 I began as a volunteer teacher and then started building my own business coaching clients one-on-one.
 I got involved in several fascinating related start-up projects, including developing a meditation and poetry program with the Arrow Institute of Meditation, leading a creative kids yoga program called Hello Sunshine Yoga, and founding a meditation and singing project, Voices in Flow.

-Working with highly ambitious creative clients as their meditation and fitness coach, I began to see that these practices were fundamental but only part of a larger solution that would be necessary if my clients were to realize their creative goals, achieve real transformation, and sustain a joyous sense of living.
-Ever the ardent autodidact and researcher, I began studying the methods of the world’s leading performance coaches as well as the works of the greatest creativity experts.
-I threw myself into learning the best, most cutting-edge results that have emerged from scientific research in the Psychology of Coaching, and I’m now a Fellow Member of the Institute of Coaching at McLean Hospital, Harvard Medical School affiliate.
+Working with ambitious clients as their meditation and fitness coach, I began to see that these practices were fundamental but only part of a larger solution that would be necessary if my clients were to deeply transform their inner worlds, achieve their goals, and sustain a joyous sense of living.
+Ever the autodidact and passionate researcher, I began studying the methods of the world’s leading performance coaches as well as the works of the greatest creativity experts.
+I threw myself into learning the best, most cutting-edge results that have emerged from scientific research in the Psychology of Coaching.
+I became an ardent student and practitioner of Transformational Coaching.

-Through a process of careful research, creative thinking, and methodical practice working with ambitious creators and innovators, I developed my own signature program that is a combination of my own unique approaches to performance coaching and creativity coaching.
+Through a process of careful research, creative thinking, and methodical practice working with ambitious entrepreneurs and other creators, I developed my own signature approach to Transformational + High Performance Coaching.
 I call it Creative Achievements Coaching.

 And now it’s time for the next chapter: fully entering the 21st century digital revolution and bringing these ideas and practices online!

 Now joyfully married and living in a beautiful home in New Jersey – just an hour’s drive to NYC and a mile’s walk to the beach – I’m excited to get this next chapter started!
 I hope you will get involved and join the growing community of curious & ambitious individuals, each of us on the Creator’s Life journey.